• Skip to main content

 1.Preheat the oven to 350 F/ 180 C/ gas mark 4.
 Lightly grease a 22 cm/8.5 inch pan and line with parchment paper.
 Set aside.

-Sticky oat mixture in food processor bowl.
+Ingredients for oat bars mixture in food processor.

 Blueberry bars recipe with crumbly topping in square pan.